justinwhall/r2d2/README.md

 ## R2D2 React WordPress Theme

 WordPress theme project with Yarn, Webpack, BrowserSync and React.
-Tailored to creating a wp-admin page, but completely flexible and can be used for themes as well.

 ### Getting started

-1. Clone repo to your `wp-content/plugins` folder
+1. Clone repo to your `wp-content/themes` folder
-1. In `config.json` change the `proxyURL` to point to your WordPress admin page or plugin page.
+1. In `config.json` change the `proxyURL` to point to your WordPress dev url.
-1. Activate the plugin in wp-admin
+1. Activate the theme in wp-admin
 1. `cd` into your checked out folder and run `yarn`
 1. Run `yarn start` to get Webpack and BrowserSync running